 Whelping boxes need to have sides that are high enough to keep small puppies up to four weeks old in but low enough to allow the dam to get out.
-This will usually mean the walls need to be 50 - 60cms high.
-Some boxes have a small gate at the front which will allow puppies in and out, and also makes access for humans easier.
+This will usually mean the walls need to be 50-60cms high.
+Some boxes have a small gate at the front which will allow puppies in and out and also makes access for humans easier.

-Whelping boxes should also have a rail which runs around the inside of the box, about 15 - 20 cms from the floor.
-The purpose of this 'crush rail' or 'pigrail' is to stop the dam rolling over on top of a young pup and crushing it against the wall.
+Whelping boxes should also have a rail which runs around the inside of the box, about 15-20cms from the floor.
+The purpose of this rail is to stop the dam rolling over on top of a young pup and crushing it against the wall.